OpTic Gaming: Advanced Warfare (2014–15 season)

-Advanced Warfare was the next installment in the Call Of Duty Franchise for the e-sports circuit.
+Advanced Warfare was the next installment in the Call of Duty Franchise for the e-sports circuit.
 The season began in November 2014.
 On October 28, 2014, OpTic Gaming, participated in an exclusive Call of Duty: Advanced Warfare streaming event at the so-called 'OpTic House' which they competed vs other teams in Chicago, in order to promote the new edition in the franchise for its creators, Sledgehammer Games.

 In season opening competition, MLG Columbus on November 28–30, OpTic achieved second place, losing out to FaZe in the Grand Final.
 They hadn't dropped a map all day until the grand finals.
 Faze narrowly took the victory, going all the way to a second best of five series.

 The second tournament of the year was UMG Orlando on January 1–2.
 OpTic achieved first place this time around.
-They went 0–2 in the first day of competition but his team managed to bounce back and with their other two games in pool play on the second day of competition.
-On Championship Sunday OpTic beat a young team called Stunner Gaming 3–1 in the grand finals.
+They went 0–2 in the first day of competition, but their team managed to bounce back and win their other two games in pool play on the second day of competition.
+On Championship Sunday, OpTic beat a young team called Stunner Gaming 3–1 in the grand finals.